Tharsis: Location and size

 Tharsis can have many meanings depending on historical and scientific context.
 The name is commonly used in a broad sense to represent a continent-sized region of anomalously elevated terrain centered just south of the equator around longitude 265°E. Called the Tharsis bulge or Tharsis rise, this broad, elevated region dominates the western hemisphere of Mars and is the largest topographic feature on the planet, after the global dichotomy.

 Tharsis has no formally defined boundaries, so precise dimensions for the region are difficult to give.
 In general, the bulge is about 5000 km across and up to 7 km high (excluding the volcanoes, which have much higher elevations).
 It roughly extends from Amazonis Planitia (215°E) in the west to Chryse Planitia (300°E) in the east.
-The bulge is slightly elongated in the north-south direction, running from the northern flanks of Alba Mons (about 55°N) to the southern base of the Thaumasia highlands (about 43°S).
-Depending on how the region is defined, Tharsis covers 10–30 e6km2, or up to 25% of Mars’ surface area.
+The bulge is slightly elongated in the north–south direction, running from the northern flanks of Alba Mons (about 55°N) to the southern base of the Thaumasia highlands (about 43°S).
+Depending on how the region is defined, Tharsis covers 10–30 e6km2, or up to 25% of Mars's surface area.

 Subprovinces

 The greater Tharsis region consists of several geologically distinct subprovinces with different ages and volcano-tectonic histories.
 The subdivisions given here are informal and may rise all or parts of other formally named physiographic features and regions.

 Tharsis is divided into two broad rises: a northern and a larger southern rise.
 The northern rise partially overlies sparsely cratered, lowland plains north of the dichotomy boundary.
 This region is dominated by Alba Mons and its extensive volcanic flows.
 Alba Mons is a vast, low-lying volcanic construct that is unique to Mars.
 Alba Mons is so large and topographically distinct that it can almost be treated as an entire volcanic province unto itself.
 The oldest part of the northern rise consists of a broad topographic ridge that corresponds to the highly fractured terrain of Ceraunius Fossae.
-The ridge is oriented north-south and forms part of the Noachian-aged basement on which Alba Mons sits.
+The ridge is oriented north–south and forms part of the Noachian-aged basement on which Alba Mons sits.
 Also located in the northern rise are lava flows of the Ceraunius Fossae Formation, which are somewhat older than the Amazonian-aged flows that make up much of the central Tharsis region to the south.